Mr. Wrong: Reception

 The film was critically panned, garnering a score of 6% on the review aggregator site Rotten Tomatoes from 31 critics.
 The critical consensus reads: "A mean-spirited joke without a punchline, Mr. Wrong is so painfully unfunny that Ellen DeGeneres and Bill Pullman's lack of chemistry feels like a total drag despite being the point."
-Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.
+Audiences polled by CinemaScore also had a negative response to the film and gave it an average grade of "C−" on an A+ to F scale.

 Mick LaSalle, writing for the San Francisco Chronicle, said that after a good start, the film became "dreadful" and "inherently unfunny" starting midway through from the point when after Martha breaks up with Whitman after seeing his true evil persona, in which he then begins stalking her and literally destroys her personal and professional life while continuing to fool everyone around her with his charismatic, good-guy facade.
 Chris Hicks of The Salt Lake Tribune similarly declared Mr. Wrong had an interesting concept and a "few laughs" in the early scenes, but "before the halfway mark, however, all these interesting ideas cease to be funny, and the downhill slide is quite steep."

 Rita Kempley, writing for The Washington Post, assessed the film a "sour, listless debunking of romantic comedies, ... [with] fewer laughs than Looking for Mr. Goodbar" and laments that "Ellen DeGeneres, a comedian and sitcom star in her film debut, [who] is ostensibly the protagonist here" does not control the action, but her character "merely reacts to [Whitman's] twists and turn-ons".

 James Berardinelli of ReelViews criticized the film's premise, writing, "This is a romantic comedy parody, but how can you satirize something that's a comedy to begin with?
 If this motion picture is an example, not only can't it be done, but the result is downright ugly."
 He also questioned DeGeneres' appeal, calling her performance "irritating".
 On their syndicated review program, Gene Siskel and Roger Ebert gave the film two resounding thumbs down, saying that DeGeneres had an engaging onscreen presence but the pivot to Pullman's obnoxious character was a total disaster that made the movie impossible to enjoy.

 Not every critic disparaged the film.
 Mick Martin and Marsha Porter of the DVD & Video Guide gave it three stars, and while acknowledging that "the script is predictable and Nick Castle's direction is only adequate", they found that "DeGeneres's personal charm and a few inspired gags make it all worthwhile".

 DeGeneres has herself joked about the film, saying "I think Mr. Wrong, my very first film which was a horrible flop, that should have a sequel".